timoshishi/event-scheduling/README.md

 2. Run `docker compose up -d`

+The server is available locally at port 3000 and the client at 80

 #### Stopping the application

 1. Run `docker compose down`

-The server is available locally at port 3000 and the client at 8080

-#### Stop the container

-- Get container ID `docker ps`

-- Stop container `docker stop <container id>`

 ### [Deploying to AWS ECR](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/create-container-image.html)